ibm-cloud-docs/speech-to-text/language-use.md

     "https://stream.watsonplatform.net/speech-to-text/api/v1/recognitions?language_customization_id={customization_id}"
     ```
     {: pre}

-    For more information, see [The asynchronous HTTP interface](/docs/services/speech-to-text/async.html).

 You can omit the language model from the request if the custom model is based on the default language model, `en-US_BroadbandModel`.
 Otherwise, you must use the `model` parameter to specify the base model, as shown for the WebSocket example.
 A custom model can be used only with the base model for which it is created.